IamIsthill/wallet-express/docs/api/transaction.md

 ### Description

-This creates a deposit transaction to an account based on the unique identifier provided.
+This endpoint creates a deposit transaction and adds the specified amount to the account's balance.
+The account is identified by the accountId path parameter.

 ### Authorization